 Kingdom of Tonga

-COVID-19 UPDATE: Tonga has lifted stay at home orders and resumed many transportation and business operations.
-Our base on Vava’u at Neiafu Marina is scheduled to re-open April 1, 2021.
+COVID-19 UPDATE: Our base on Vava’u at Neiafu Marina is scheduled to re-open in January 2022.
 As of 1/26/2021, all international travelers returning to the United States are required to provide a negative Covid-19 test taken within 72 hours of arrival in the USA.
 We will update this information as it is received.

 8 Day / 7 Night Adventure Sailing in the Kingdom of Tonga